-Let’s Get Wellington Moving is a once-in-a-generation opportunity.
+Let’s Get Wellington Moving is a once-in-a-generation opportunity to deliver that future focused transport network.
 It will provide more attractive travel choices and reshape how we live and get around.
 It will help reduce carbon emissions, make our city and region more compact and sustainable, and make Wellington a better place to be.

-These improvements will go hand-in-hand with planning and urban development changes to ensure we make the most of the $6.4 billion Let's Get Wellington Moving investment.
+These improvements will go hand-in-hand with planning and urban development changes, and links to wider regional transport projects, to ensure we make the most of the $7.4 billion Let's Get Wellington Moving investment.

 Projects in each phase are interlinked with the others.
-The earlier work in the Three-year programme and City Streets, is critical to support the longer-term projects.
+The earlier work in the Transitional Programme is critical to support the Transformational Programme.
 The phases get larger as we go.

 What happens in each phase?

-City Streets will prepare Wellington for future growth, make our city a better place to be, and provide options for people to get around without using their car.
-It will also help us reduce carbon emissions as we work towards becoming a net-zero carbon capital by 2050.
+We're preparing Wellington for future growth, making our city a better place to be, and providing options for people to get around without using their car.
+We’re working on reducing carbon emissions as we work towards becoming a net-zero carbon capital by 2050.